In this Holosun 507C X2 Review guide, let's take a look at this awesome micro red dot sight for long gun and handgun applications.

 Elevation & Windage Adjustments

-The elevation and windage adjustments are just like other red dots
+The elevation and windage adjustments are just like other red dot sights

 More info on zeroing a red dot, check out this guide